LOG-postech/ZIP/README.md

 - [BPTVLM](https://github.com/BruthYU/BPT-VLM)

 We express our gratitude to Zhou _et al._, Mahabadi _et al._, Oh _et al._, Tsai _et al._, and Yu _et al._ for sharing their outstanding work and making their contributions available through open-source initiatives.

-Additionally, our experiments utilized GPUs including Nvidia 3090, A6000, A100, and Intel Gaudi V2.
-The code for Gaudi support will be added and released shortly.